-The pension is payable abroad only if there is a reciprocal agreement.
+The pension is payable abroad only under reciprocal agreement.

-Partial disability: The pension is equal to the insured's monthly average earnings in the 12 months before the disability began multiplied by 0.5 times the percentage of the assessed degree of disability for the portion of disability between 1% and 50% and by 1.5 times the percentage of the assessed degree of disability for the portion above 50%.
+Partial disability: The pension is equal to the insured's monthly average earnings in the 12 months before the disability began multiplied by 0.5 times the percentage of the assessed degree of disability for the portion of disability between 1% and 50% and by 1.5 times for the portion above 50%.

 The partial disability pension may be paid partially as a lump sum after 5 to 7 years if the assessed degree of disability is greater than 10%.
-If the assessed degree of disability is equal to 10% or less, the pension is paid as a lump sum.
+If the assessed degree of disability is 10% or less, the pension is paid as a lump sum.